The-FinAI/CALM/README.md

 The code is being collated

 ## Credit and Risk Assessment Benchmark
 We choose the latest and most popular LLMs as the baselines, including open resources and non-open resources.
-For the open resource LLMs, we use 6 LLMs, Bloomz , Vicuna , Llama1, Llama2, Llama2-chat and Chatglm2.
+For the open resource LLMs, we use 6 LLMs, Bloomz, Vicuna, Llama1, Llama2, Llama2-chat, and Chatglm2.
 To ensure fairness and minimize computation costs, we use the around 7B-parameters version for all these LLMs.
 For the non-open resource LLMs, we use ChatGPT and GPT-4.
 In addition, We have also included a comparison of the results from the SOTA expert system models on various datasets.

 ### Evaluation Data
 Credit Scoring